StenXe/Explainable-Active-Learning-for-Improved-Text-Classification/README.md

  ### License

  This repository has been made available to the public to encourage open research and can be used, reused or modified for non-commercial purposes without prior notice.
-Please cite this and [ALEX](https://github.com/Ishani-Mondal/Explainable_Active_Learning) repository when using.
+Please cite this and [ALEX](https://github.com/Ishani-Mondal/Explainable_Active_Learning) repository when using in your work.